nshkrdotcom/mcp_client/docs/design/PROTOCOL_DETAILS.md

 The Model Context Protocol (MCP) is built on JSON-RPC 2.0 with specific message formats, capability negotiation, and lifecycle management.
 This document specifies the complete protocol details for implementing an MCP client.

+**Example convention:** All JSON snippets use string keys exactly as they appear on the wire.
+Elixir code must convert atom keys back to string keys before encoding.

 ---

 ## JSON-RPC 2.0 Foundation